Posted: Wed, 06 May 2020

 The deal said there would be an independent review of education with "the prospects of moving towards a single education system".
 It said the executive would support educating children from different backgrounds together.
 It said NI's current education system was "not sustainable".

 And since the agreement was signed the Northern Ireland assembly has approved a supportive motion.
 During the preceding debate MLAs from different parties called for a secular education system and criticised segregation on religious lines.

 Alongside the focus on integrated schools, a coalition of support is building for other long overdue educational reforms.
 Over the last year, the National Secular Society and the No More Faith Schools campaign have highlighted research supported by the Integrated Education Fund and UNESCO showing: the impact of religious discrimination on teachers; the problems with faith groups' control of religious education; and the gross inefficiencies caused by separate schooling.

-In the absence of political leadership, integrated education has supported by grassroots action and the integrated sector itself.
+In the absence of political leadership, integrated education has been supported by grassroots action and the integrated sector itself.
 Of particular importance is the transformation process, a democratic mechanism for school communities or leaders.
 Where parents and guardians representing 20% of pupils or the board of governors request it, the school must hold an independent ballot.

 There is, as yet, no similar mechanism in the rest of the UK.
 Even where a faith school community may wish to move towards a more inclusive ethos – for example where it wishes to drop discriminatory admissions or a faith designation – there is no clear mechanism for it to do so.
 That would be true even if the governing body were to support it.
 This is at least one area where Northern Ireland can be a shining positive example to advocates of inclusive education across the UK.